 CHAIR, FINANCE, RESTRUCTURING, AND BANKRUPTCY PRACTICE GROUP

-Grant Buerstetta represents financial institutions, asset managers, issuers, and investment funds focused on debt and structured securities and serves clients in areas such as:
+Grant Buerstetta is a securities lawyer who represents financial institutions, asset managers, issuers, and investment funds focused on debt and structured securities and serves clients in areas such as:

 - complex structured and asset-backed securities and securitization transactions